Taming a Wolf Tone & Eliminating String Buzzing

 The Violin Channel recently caught up with Thomastik-Infeld string manufacturer’s Director of Engineering and Technology, Mr. Franz Klanner.

-In part 2 of a new blog series, released in celebration with Thomastik-Infeld’s 100th anniversary celebrations, Franz offers his recommendations for taming wolf tones and getting rid of irritating string buzzing.
+In part 2 of a new blog series, released in celebration of Thomastik-Infeld’s 100th-anniversary celebrations, Franz offers his recommendations for taming wolf tones and getting rid of irritating string buzzing.

 MEET THE WOLF TONE